BertHav/Omgevingsmonitor_Software/README.md

 Check 'Start a build immediately' and choose 'Clean'.

+## version 4.34 <a name="version434"></a>
+Fix for datagram when on batterypower and sen55 is attached.
+Nodered datagram fix

 ## version 4.33 <a name="version433"></a>
 Memory for message array optimized in ESP.c.
 Typo corrected in PC_Config.
 Customname is limited to 32 chars (was 30).
 Invalid directories removed from project file.